remijerphin-arch/Campusconnect/README.md

 ## Production Status

 The UI and demo workflows are implemented and the Supabase schema/RLS foundation is included.
 Some existing screens still use demo fixtures or browser storage while their individual repository queries are being migrated.
-Before production launch, connect each mutation to Supabase, review all RLS policies, configure private Storage buckets, add monitoring, and rotate any credentials that were shared during development.
+Before production launch: connect each mutation to Supabase, review all RLS policies, configure private Storage buckets, add monitoring, and rotate any credentials that were shared during development.

 ## License